jannes/rcmd/DESIGN.md

 # Design Document for Level 2 - Teleport Challenge

 This document aims to deliver a concise technical design proposal for the Level 2 challenge.
-Implementation approaches and design choices for the library, server and client implementations are given.
+Implementation approaches and design choices for the library, server (HTTP API) and client (CLI) implementations are given.

 ## Library